 Vermont’s not exactly known for its tropical weather, but even with our long cold winters, you can still grow and harvest your own chocolate indoors.
-The cacao trees below were grown from a pod harvested New Hampshire, and germinated in my Vermont home, both zone 4.
+The cacao trees below were grown from a pod harvested from New Hampshire and germinated in my Vermont home, both zone 4.

 On our homestead, we love the novelty of growing our own tropical edibles.
-We’ve already had success with homegrown ginger, turmeric, mango trees, coffee, vanilla, lemons and oranges…why not add chocolate to the mix?
+We’ve already had success with homegrown ginger, turmeric, mango trees, coffee, vanilla, lemon trees…why not add chocolate to the mix?

-Since not everyone has a friend that happens to be growing cacao, you can order your own cacao pod online here
+Since not everyone has a friend that happens to be growing cacao, you can order your own cacao pod online here, and they can be eaten fresh or used for planting.

 If you want to skip the germination steps, and get right to growing your own tree indoors, cacao trees are available here.

-If you’re investing in buying a cacao pod and having it shipped to you, you might as well try a small counter top seed germination setup or at least invest in a seedling heat mat to better insure success.
+If you’re investing in buying a cacao pod and having it shipped to you, you might as well try a small countertop seed germination setup or at least invest in a seedling heat mat to better ensure success.

 Once you’ve got healthy cacao trees, either by germinating your own cacao pods or by starting with a live cacao tree, all you have left to do is wait.

-In nature, cacao trees are a zone 10 plant, so they want to be kept warm, but room temperature, keeping them consistently between 65 and 70 degrees is sufficient for them to thrive.
-They’re an under story plant, so filtered light indoors is actually ideal, and they grow wonderfully even in northern climates near a south facing window or in a sun room.
+In nature, cacao trees are a zone 10 plant, so they want to be kept warm, but they will grow just fine at room temperature in a normal house.
+Keeping them consistently between 65 and 70 degrees is sufficient for them to thrive.

 It takes 5-6 years from germination to see your first crop.
 The flowers will appear directly out of the stem, and though the plant will produce hundreds of tiny flowers, only a few will actually go on to produce cacao pods even in ideal conditions.